cesaraustralia/SpatialMechanisticModellingInJulia/README.md

 julia --project=. src/plots.jl
 ```

-Otherwise the scripts can be stepped through in an editor like VSCode with the
+Scripts can also be stepped through in an editor like VSCode, with the
 julia-vscode plugin.
 This may be a better way to run the simulations defined in
 `outputs.jl`, and explore rules and parameterisations more interactively.